walmartlabs/lacinia/docs/tutorial/rating-mutation.rst

 Along the way, we'll also start to see how to handle errors, which tend to be more common when implementing mutations than with queries.

+It is implicit that queries are idempotent (can be repeated getting the same results, and don't change server-side state), whereas mutations are expected to make changes to server-side state as a side-effect.
+However, that side-effect is essentially invisible to Lacinia, as it will occur inside a field resolver function.

 The difference between a query and a mutation in GraphQL is razor thin.
 When the incoming query document contains only a single top level operation, as is the case in all the examples so far in this tutorial, then there is no difference at all between them.

-It is implicit that queries are idempotent (can be repeated getting the same results, and don't change server-side state), whereas mutations are expected to make changes to server-side state as a side-effect.
-However, that side-effect is essentially invisible to Lacinia, as it will occur inside a field resolver function.
+When the query document contains multiple mutations, then the top-level mutations execute sequentially; the first completes before the second begins execution.
+For queries, execution order is not in a specified order (though the order of keys and values is specified by the client query).

 We'll consider the changes here back-to-front, starting with our database (which is still just a map inside an Atom).